Sheffield: Media

+Film

 The films and plays The Full Monty, Threads, Looks and Smiles, When Saturday Comes, Whatever Happened to Harold Smith?, The History Boys and Four Lions are set in the city.
 F.I.S.T., Kill List, '71 and The Princess Bride also include several scenes filmed in Sheffield and a substantial part of Among Giants was filmed in the city.
 The documentary festival Sheffield Doc/Fest has been run annually since 1994 at the Showroom Cinema, and in 2007 Sheffield hosted the Awards of the International Indian Film Academy.
 The 2018 series of Doctor Who, which features the Park Hill estate and other Sheffield locations, premiered in Sheffield.
+A follow-up series of the same name, to the 1997 film The Full Monty, which released on Disney+ in 2023 was filmed in Sheffield and Manchester between 2022 and 2023.
+Furthermore, scenes in HBO miniseries The Regime, starring Kate Winslet and Hugh Grant, were filmed in Sheffield as well as in Wentworth Woodhouse, a stately home in neighbouring Rotherham.

+Valley Centertainment, located in the Don Valley, is the main out of town leisure complex in Sheffield.
+It opened in the 1990s and was built on land previously occupied by steel mills across the road from what is now Sheffield Arena.
+It is anchored by a 20 screen Cineworld complex which is the largest in the chain and contains the only IMAX screens and 4DX screen in Sheffield.
+Other features of the complex include a bowling alley, several chain restaurants, an indoor play area as well as indoor laser tag.
+Sheffield has six other cinema complexes, five of which are in the city centre and a one at Meadowhall—Odeon Sheffield, situated on Arundel Gate in the city centre, Curzon, which opened in 2015 in the former Sheffield Banking Company building on George Street, The Light, located on The Moor and opened in 2017 as part of the regeneration project, and Vue, located within Meadowhall Shopping Centre, are the three other mainstream cinemas in the city.
+The Showroom, an independent cinema showing non-mainstream productions, is located in Sheaf Square, close to Sheffield station.
+In 2002 the Showroom was voted as the best Independent cinema in the country by Guardian readers.

 Public services

 Sheffield is policed by South Yorkshire Police (a territorial police force) whose headquarters are in the city.
 Sheffield constitutes one of its four District commands (Barnsley, Doncaster and Rotherham being the other three).
-The force polices an area of approximately 1554 km2 and is the 13th largest force in England, Wales and Northern Ireland.
+The force polices an area of approximately 1554 km2 and is the 13th-largest force in England, Wales and Northern Ireland.
 Oversight of South Yorkshire Police is conducted by the Police and Crime Commissioner, Alan Billings.

 Medical services in Sheffield are provided by three NHS Foundation Trusts: